confluentinc/event-streaming-patterns/docs/event-sink/event-sink.md

 ```

 ## References
-* The Kafka Streams library is another popular choice of developers to implement elastic applications and microservices that read, process, and write events.
+* The Kafka Streams library of Apache Kafka is another popular choice of developers to implement elastic applications and microservices that read, process, and write events.
 See [Filter a stream of events](https://kafka-tutorials.confluent.io/filter-a-stream-of-events/confluent.html) for a first example.